-Experiential and interactive learning tours will allow summit learners to explore Peel Region, to engage directly with both its people and its cutting edge poverty reduction practices.
+Experiential and interactive learning tours will allow summit learners to explore Mississauga, to engage directly with both its people and its cutting edge poverty reduction practices.

 An evening session, held by the Region of Peel, which will provide introductions to their strategies, activities, and key people involved.

 This is a time of real hope as citizens, cities, provinces, territories, the federal government, not for profits, and the business sector join together to support one another to reduce poverty in Canada.
 Be a part of this monumental discussion.
 Meet allies, access new tools, and discover emerging and innovative practices with leaders from across the nation.
 Register today.

 Join a cross-section of community changemakers working to end poverty.
 Over this day and a half gathering, we will learn about how cities are innovating across Canada and how these efforts are feeding into Canada's first-ever poverty reduction strategy.
 Together, we will celebrate our successes and will co-generate innovative and impactful solutions to eliminating poverty nationwide.